 The problem with the Coravin is that it’s somewhat complicated to use, it’s expensive, and the gas cartridges for the Argon add up fast.
 It’s a great solution for a wine bar or winery, especially when paired with the Bottle Thief, but for the home user, it was never a great fit.
 Most people I talked to said, “Yeah, I take off a glass and enjoy it.
-Then I look and see that there are more glasses staring at me in the bottle and so I pull the cork.”
+Then I look and see that there are more glasses staring at me in the bottle and so I pull the cork.
+Storage problem, solved.”

 Where the problem exists is that Coravin was trying to solve the problem of drinking wine slowly in terms of using the same bottle.
 This was in actuality a more complicated solution to the problem than it needed to be.
 It’s a lot like the oft-told story about how the Russians used a pencil in space instead of trying to invent a pen that could write in zero gravity (note that this is actually debunked as everyone used the same special, expensive pen, made by a guy in the US) but the point is well taken.

 This is why the “Eto” was such a revelation as they went about solving the same problem that the Coravin (or rubber vacuum stoppers or Enomatic machines) tried to do but they changed the terms of engagement and simply did away with the bottle.
-When reviews for the prototype started popping up, I didn’t really understand how it worked but the fact that people I respected were saying that it did made me want to take a chance and I contributed to the Indiegogo campaign.
+When reviews for the prototype started popping up, I didn’t really understand how it worked but the fact that people I respected were saying that it did made me want to take a chance and I contributed to the Kickstarter campaign.

 At 1.4€ million in total funding, the campaign was a rambunctious success but once it finished, delivery times kept getting pushed out as they worked to manufacture the device en masse.
 While it ended up taking a year and a half for the Eto to finally arrive, the team sent out 35 very detailed notes explaining where they were at, why there were delays, and what was happening.
 While I would have loved the instant gratification of having received it much sooner, this was very well managed and they’ve been working for weeks now to get everyone their Eto(s).